Follower Agnostic Methods for Stackelberg Games: MOTIVATING EXAMPLE: INCENTIVE DESIGN IN ROUTING GAMES

 \subsection{Non-convergence to saddle points}

-In this section, we show that trajectories of \eqref{eq: UpperLevel} avoids converging to saddle points.
-Towards that goal we assume the following standard assumption about the strict saddle property of the function \(\tilde{f}(\cdot)\).
+In this section, we show that the updates in \eqref{eq: UpperLevel} does not converge to a saddle point.
+Towards that goal, we make the following assumption that posits that the function \(\tilde{f}(\cdot)\) satisfy the strict saddle property.